toggledbits/PluginTools/README.md

 Both functions will return a timer ID.
 There is only one purpose to this ID at this time: to cancel a timer.

 A timer can be cancelled by passing its timer ID to `PFB.timer.cancel( timerID )`.

+A timer can be rescheduled by calling `PFB.timer.reschedule( timerID, newseconds, ...)`.
+The first two arguments are required.
+The first is the ID of the existing timer; the second is the new schedule for the timer.
+If the timer is an interval timer, the interval is reset to `newseconds`; otherwise, the timer is scheduled for `newseconds` seconds in the future.
+If additional arguments are given, these will replace the extra arguments to be passed to the timer when it was created.

 You can run as many timers as you wish.
 The framework manages the scheduling of all of the timers and ensures that they are run as close to on time as Luup and the OS will permit.
 When two timers expire at the same time, their handler functions are run serially, and the order of their execution is non-deterministic (that is, there's no telling which will execute first).